nchah/freebase-triples/README.md

 The original files are extremely large and cannot be stored on GitHub.
 Only a small sample of the output files are included here.
 For consistency, output data is named following the script used to process it (sX-cX for stage and change versions respectively).

+### Computing Resources

+Unless specified differently, the scripts that were locally indicates a MacBook Pro (Early 2015, 2.7 GHz Intel Core i5) was used.

 ## ETL Changes